Get the most from your education savings

 - Principal protection – Our lower-risk investment strategy ensures that we can protect your principal and return it to you in full.

-- Stable returns, secure growth — Year after year, our Group Savings Plan have delivered positive, stable rates of return.
+- Competitive returns, secure growth — Year after year, our Group Savings Plan have delivered competitive rates of return.
 We work hard to optimize the return on your investment by setting realistic, achievable targets to make the most of your savings.

-- Pooled savings — CST currently manages almost $3.8 billion in assets for more than 280,000 Canadian families1.
+- Pooled savings — CST currently manages $3.9 billion in assets for more than 280,000 Canadian families1.
 Pooling your money with other families lets you benefit from professional investment management services affordably.

 - Flexible education program options